james-wall/petHack/README.md

 ================================

-Created mobile-friendly web application designed to create an easy way for both pet owners and for vetrenarians to compare various pet foods given the input of their specific dog.
+Created mobile-friendly web application designed to create an easy way for both pet owners and for veterinarians to compare various pet foods given the input of their specific dog.
 Offered side-by-side comparison of foods, user login capabilities for further customization, and a complimentary map of nearby pet stores.
 Created in response to the challenge of PetHack 2015 ( https://pethackstlouis.splashthat.com/ )